aptos-foundation/registry-projects/README.md

     - About the Team
     - Name and Socials of core contributors to the Proposal (LinkedIn & Twitter)
     - Relevant experience of all core contributors
-    - References to prior projects built by the team and addressing similar needs as the selected project from The Registry
+    - References to prior projects built by the team with a similar scope as the selected project from The Registry
     - References to prior projects built by the team built in the Web2/Web3 spaces
 - Project Approach
     - Plans to tackle your selected project